 Due to the periodic checking of your server (as stated above) it can take up to 12 hours for your notifications to be cleared.
-Deploying your stack will cause an immediate refresh of your restart notification state (after deployment completes).
+Deploying your application will cause an immediate refresh of your restart notification state (after deployment completes).
 You can also manually check your restart required status on your server by running the command:

 sudo bash -c "if [ -f /var/run/reboot-required ]; then echo 'Server is requesting restart'; fi"

 Visit the Ubuntu documentation on automatic security updates for additional information about Ubuntu unattended-upgrades.